 - A product change won’t count as an inquiry for the purposes of your credit score

 - You can typically only product change if you’ve had a card for at least 12 months

 - You don’t receive the welcome bonus on a card if you do a product change

-One potential strategy, for example, is to get the Chase Sapphire Preferred® Card and see how you like it, given that it has the annual fee waived for the first year.
+One potential strategy, for example, is to get the Chase Sapphire Preferred® Card and see how you like it.
 If the card is working great for you, keep it.
 If you decide the Chase Sapphire Reserve® Card is better for you, you can product change after a year, and upgrade to that card.

 Is it tougher to be approved for the Sapphire Reserve than Sapphire Preferred?

 This isn’t a hard and fast rule, though there is potentially a difference in being approved for these cards.
 The Chase Sapphire Preferred® Card is a Visa Signature, while the Chase Sapphire Reserve® Card is a Visa Infinite.
 Why does this matter?

 - Generally the minimum credit line you can be approved for on a Visa Signature is $5,000